There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 While Luke Hobbs and Deckard Shaw were busy insulting one another, Brixton and Hattie were the two characters who kept the plot moving.
-Brixton was the formidable, almost unstoppable, antagonist who was hunting Hattie and would let nothing stand in his way.
-Hattie was essentially the objective of the story, was on the run, and just so happened to be Deckard Shaw’s sister.
-Both characters were important to the plot in very different ways, but I liked both characters for what they brought to the story.
+Brixton was the formidable, almost unstoppable, antagonist who was hunting Hattie and who would let nothing stand in his way.
+Hattie was essentially the objective of the story, she was on the run, and she just so happened to be Deckard Shaw’s sister.
+Both characters were important to the plot in very different ways, and I liked both characters for what they brought to the story.

 Con: Brixton’s Abilities (-3pts)

 Brixton’s abilities were either dialed way up, or dialed way down, depending on what scene he was in and what he was doing in that scene.
 I got the impression that the filmmakers made him really powerful, then later regretted how powerful they made him, so they made him pack less of a punch to give the protagonists a fighting chance.
 For example, we saw Brixton severely damage the back of a truck with a single punch, and then we later saw both main characters getting punched directly in the face, only to get back up relatively quickly, as if they had been hit by a normal man.
 The character’s power just seemed wildly inconsistent.

 The story brought its characters to Luke Hobbs' childhood home, Samoa.
 We met his family and we learned about his past, but I really just enjoyed the setting.
 It consisted of a few beautiful locations, and I really enjoyed the action sequences that took place there—although the overall action of the entire movie was pretty good.
 Setting part of this movie in Samoa provided a visually stunning setting, and it made this movie feel pretty unique.